White Star Park swimming hole in Ohio

 Photo Opportunities

-Capture the quarry at sunrise for stunning reflections, photograph the limestone cliffs against vibrant greenery, and explore underwater photography during diving sessions.
+Capture the quarry at sunrise for striking reflections, photograph the limestone cliffs against vibrant greenery, and explore underwater photography during diving sessions.

 Conservation & Ethics